“I Confess with Faith”

 St. Nerses, cover page illustration, Mekhitarists’ printing house, Venice 1823

 In 1715, the brotherhood migrated to Venice.
-In 1717, they were settled at the isle of San Lazaro, an islet located in the Venetian Lagoon.
+In 1717, they were settled at the isle of San Lazzaro, an islet located in the Venetian Lagoon.
 Mekhitar spent a lifetime working for the firm establishment of the foundation.
 In his honour, the members of the order are universally known as Mekhitarists.
-San Lazaro remains the headquarters of Mekhitarists’ congregation up to this date.
+The island of San Lazzaro remains the headquarters of Mekhitarists’ congregation up to this date.

-Mekhitarists are renowned for their series of scholarly publications on ancient Armenian and ancient Greek texts, which would otherwise have been lost.
+Mekhitarists are renowned for their series of scholarly publications on ancient Armenian and ancient Greek texts.
+Precious works which would otherwise have been lost.
 They have mastered the research on classical and modern Armenian language.
 The congregation has become one of the world’s most prominent centers of Armenian culture and Armenian studies.
-The Mekhitarists’ libraries in San Lazaro and in Vienna are housing precious collections of Armenian books and manuscripts.
+The Mekhitarists’ libraries in San Lazzaro and in Vienna are housing rare and valuable collections of Armenian books and manuscripts.

-For their publishing activity, at the begining of 18th century Mekhitarists relied on the printing works of the workshop of Antonio Bortoli already equipped for printing in Armenian characters.
-In 1729, thanks to the support of a benefactor, Mekhitarists bought the materials of the old printing house of Voskan Vardapet in Amsterdam, from which the first Armenian edition of the Bible was published in 1667, bringing them to San Lazaro and integrating them with new characters.
-Ever since, numerous important publications have been published.
-The Mekhitarists’ printing house in San Lazaro has been established as an early major center of Armenian typography.
+For their publishing activity, at the begining of 18th century, Mekhitarists relied on the printing works of the workshop of Antonio Bortoli, already equipped for printing in Armenian characters.
+In 1729, thanks to the support of a benefactor, Mekhitarists bought the materials of the old printing house of Voskan Vardapet in Amsterdam, from which the first Armenian edition of the Bible was published in 1667.
+They brought those printing materials to San Lazzaro, integrating them with new printing characters.
+Ever since, numerous important books and publications have been published in San Lazzaro, Venice.
+The Mekhitarists’ printing house in San Lazzaro has been established as an early major center of Armenian typography.

-The prayer in its authentic form was first published by the Mekhitarists’ printing house in San Lazaro, in 1790.
-Within the years 1823 – 1882, Mekhitarists published “Havadov Khosdovanim” translated into several languages.
-In 1823, the prayer was translated into 24 languages.
+The “Havadon Khosdovanim” prayer, in its authentic form, was first published in 1790 by the printing house of Mekhitarists congregation in San Lazzaro, Venice.
+Within the years 1818 – 1882, the Mekhitarists published the “Havadov Khosdovanim” translated into several other languages.
+In the edition of 1818, the prayer was translated into 16 languages.
+In 1823, the prayer was translated into 24 languages in total.
 Whilst, the 1837 edition was enriched with 3 more translations.

-In 1862, “Havadov Khosdovanim” was translated into 33 languages.
-While, the 1882 edition introduced 3 more languages, raising the total number of translations up to 36.
-The 1882 publication is probably the most comprehensive collection of its kind, on which most of the recent publications are based.
+In 1862, “Havadov Khosdovanim” was already translated into 33 languages.
+While, in the 1871 and 1882 editions, there were introduced 3 more languages, raising the total number of translations up to 36.
+The 1882 publication is probably the most comprehensive collection of its kind.
+In the 1882 edition are based most of the books and the collections related to St. Nerses Shnorhali “Havadov Khosdovanim” prayer, that have been ever since published.

-1823 – Preces S. Niersis Clajensis Armeniorum Patriarchae
+1823 – Preces Sancti Niersis Clajensis Armeniorum Patriarchae viginti quatuor linguis editae

 “Havadov Khosdovanim” cover page, Mekhitarists’ printing house, Venice 1862